mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, social networking is an application that is currently supplied by a few proprietary platforms despite standardization efforts (see, e.g., {{ACTIVITYSTREAMS}}), because of the powerful network effects associated.
 While there has been some competition in social networking, the choices that their peers make often restricts individual choices, because of the coordination required to move to a new service.

-See {{ISOC}} for a deeper exploration of concentration.

-Concentration is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).
+Consolidation is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).

 ### Inherited Centralization {#network}

 Most Internet protocols and applications depend on other, "lower-layer" functions and their implementations.
 The features, deployment, and operation of these dependencies can surface centralization into functions and applications built "on top" of them.

 For example, the network between endpoints can introduce this kind of centralization to application-layer protocols because it is necessary for communication and therefore has power over it.
 A network might block access to, slow down, or change the content of various application protocols or specific services for financial, political, operational, or criminal reasons, thereby creating a disincentive (or even removing the ability) to use them.
-By selectively hindering the use of some services but not others, network interventions can be composed to aid concentration in those other services -- intentionally or not.
+By selectively hindering the use of some services but not others, network interventions can be composed to aid consolidation in those other services -- intentionally or not.

 Likewise, having only a single implementation of a protocol is a form of inherited centralization, because applications that use it are vulnerable to the control it has over their operation.
 Even Open Source projects can exhibit this if there are factors that make forking difficult (for example, the cost of maintaining that fork).